-Roughriders reportedly finalizing deal for quarterback Vince Young
+Vince Young's agent says he's finalizing deal with Roughriders

 This won’t mark the first time a client of Steinberg’s has ventured north.

 He represented quarterback Warren Moon, running back Jim Germany and receivers Tommy Scott and Waddell Smith when they were helping the Edmonton Eskimos win Grey Cups from 1978-82.
-And in 2006, former NFL rushing leader Ricky Williams spent the ‘06 season with the Toronto Argonauts after being suspended by the NFL following a fourth positive drug test.Report Typo/Error
+And in 2006, former NFL rushing leader Ricky Williams played for the Toronto Argonauts after being suspended by the NFL following a fourth positive drug test.Report Typo/Error